zobweyt/textcase/docs/en/index.md

 --8<-- "docs/assets/snippets/index/acronyms.py"
 ```

-The library also supports non-ASCII characters.
-However, no inferences on the input language itself is made.
+The library also supports non-ASCII characters. **However, no inferences on the input language itself is made**.
 For example, in Dutch, the digraph "ij" is treated as two separate Unicode characters and will not be capitalized.
 In contrast, the character "æ" will be capitalized as expected.
 Also, in English the text "I THINK I DO" will be converted to "i think i do", not "I think I do".
 This means that the library can handle various characters:

 ```python id="non_ascii" exec="true" source="tabbed-left" tabs="non_ascii.py|output.txt" result="txt"
 --8<-- "docs/assets/snippets/index/non_ascii.py"